 Dana to Petra hike was rated one of the best hikes in the world by National Geographic.
 Most tour operators in Jordan offer this guided hike in Jordan.
 It is not an easy hike, as you start in the mountains at Dana Village at 1250m above sea level and drop down into the Araba valley at 250m above sea level before climbing back up for the finish in Petra.

 It is a 4-5 day trek of 72km and features various ecosystems as well as Wadi Feynan and ancient copper mines.
 Most of the route is not accessible by vehicle.
+One of the things I like about hiking in Jordan is that the operators will set you up with a lot of the heavy gear such as tents and sleeping bags.
+If you are hiking with kids, check out this list of kids hiking gear so you are prepared.

 How to Get to Dana Village: